louis-pvs/plaincraft/_archive/ideas-2025-11-03-deprecated/ARCH-recording-handoff-operations.md

 Lane A will produce assets and Lane B will curate them, but without Lane D
 procedures:

-- Project boards won’t reflect which decisions gained clips or need refresh.
+- ~~Project boards won't reflect which decisions gained clips or need refresh.~~ [DEPRECATED: Project boards no longer used]
 - Media can go stale when units change; no one records TTL breaches.
-- Backlog pilots lack a clear checklist for verifying hand-offs and triggering replacements.
+- ~~Backlog pilots lack a clear checklist for verifying hand-offs and triggering replacements.~~ [DEPRECATED: Backlog pilot role removed]

 ## Proposal